section-engineering-education/engineering-education/content/articles/build-a-contact-form-with-php/index.md

 ### Project Setup & Overview

-In this section, we would be setting up our project.
-Recall that this tutorial uses XAMPP (a free cross-platform PHP development environment), therefore to follow exactly this tutorial download and install XAMPP using this [link](https://www.apachefriends.org/index.html).
-After the installation, start the `Apache` and `MySQL` module:
+In this section, we would set up our project.
+Recall that this tutorial uses XAMPP (a free cross-platform PHP development environment), therefore after the installation, start the `Apache` and `MySQL` module:

 ![XAMPP Settings](/engineering-education/build-a-contact-form-with-php/xampp-settings.png)